functional inorganic materials

 Carbon dioxide capture and catalytic conversion

-This project is part of a major collaborative grant “Solving the Energy Waste Roadblock” recently awarded by the Science & Industry Endowment Fund (SIEF) and headed by the University of Sydney (directed by Professor Cameron Kepert) in partnership with CSIRO, CO2CRC, ANSTO, and five universities Australia-wide.
-This work is also part of an ongoing collaboration with Professor Jeff Long in the Centre for Gas Separations Relevant to Clean Energy Technologies at the University of California, Berkeley, USA.
+This project is part of a major collaborative grant “Solving the Energy Waste Roadblock” recently awarded by the Science & Industry Endowment Fund (SIEF) and headed by the University of Sydney (directed by Prof. Cameron Kepert) in partnership with CSIRO, CO2CRC, ANSTO, and five universities Australia-wide.

 For further information, please contact:

 School of Chemistry

 Phone: +61 2 9351 3777